 - Carve out a morning routine.
 Begin the day alone.
 Just fifteen minutes.

 - Create a morning routine with the kids: a prayer, a lovingkindness meditation, yoga, readalouds, and discussing plans for the day.

 - Ask the kids what their hopes and plans are for the day and make sure you let your kids know yours too.

 - Include study time or engage in learning opportunities.
 (Think in subject areas or follow their curiosities).

 - Include household chores in your weekly routine: everyone helps.

 - Include extracurricular activities, co-ops, and part-time jobs in your routine.

 - Inject some homeschool hygge in your day!

 9. Pay attention to your kids and stop overthinking.

 You won’t do anything perfectly.
 There’s no such thing as perfection.
-I share ten lessons I learned in ten years of my homeschooling.
+I share ten lessons I learned in ten years of my homeschooling and one of them is about learning perfection ain’t a thing in homeschooling or any part of life.
 Check it out here.